ethereum/EIPs/EIPS/eip-1.md

 Each status change is requested by the EIP author and reviewed by the EIP editors.
 Use a pull request to update the status.
 Please include a link to where people should continue discussing your EIP.
 The EIP editors will process these requests as per the conditions below.

+* **Active** -- Some Informational and Process EIPs may also have a status of “Active” if they are never meant to be completed.
+E.g. EIP 1 (this EIP).
 * **Work in progress (WIP)** -- Once the champion has asked the Ethereum community whether an idea has any chance of support, they will write a draft EIP as a [pull request].
 Consider including an implementation if this will aid people in studying the EIP.
   * :arrow_right: Draft -- If agreeable, EIP editor will assign the EIP a number (generally the issue or PR number related to the EIP) and merge your pull request.
 The EIP editor will not unreasonably deny an EIP.
   * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the [Ethereum philosophy](https://github.com/ethereum/wiki/wiki/White-Paper#philosophy).